Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 Orthodontic treatments can relieve your symptoms, eliminate your pain and address the underlying issues that caused your TMD in the first place.

-Neuromuscular dentistry diagnoses and treats Temporomandibular Joint Disorder (TMD) – misaligned jaw joints.
+Physiologic dentistry diagnoses and treats Temporomandibular Joint Disorder (TMD) – misaligned jaw joints.
 In some cases, misaligned joints put the teeth out of alignment, and in other cases, the reverse happens.
 Dr. Marshall will perform a thorough mouth examination to determine if you have TMD.
 If she finds that you do, she will discuss treatment options with you.

 Malocclusion (a bad bite) can be treated with dental work that corrects tooth shapes, positions, and relationships, and by re-training the jaw muscles.